BitBalloon/middleman-homepage/source/blog/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 * <a href="http://tools.pingdom.com/fpt/#!/bfDfyO/http://speedtestsite.s3-website-us-east-1.amazonaws.com/" target="_blank">The test site on S3</a>
 * <a href="http://tools.pingdom.com/fpt/#!/7iV4p/speedtest.bitballoon.com" target="_blank">The test site on BitBalloon</a>

+### HTTPS

+If you want HTTPS support for an S3 hosted site you'll need to configure Cloudfront for your site as well.
+Then you can supply your own certificate and go for one of two options:

+* SNI based HTTPS.
+Cheap, but won't work in IE on Windows XP, older Android browsers and some feedreaders, crawlers, etc
+* Dedicated IP SSL.
+Costs $600/month.

+BitBalloon's HTTPs always works in all browsers by using a hybrid model.
+When you activate HTTPS for a BitBalloon site, we'll provision and install a certificate for your domain and use this for all browsers that support SNI.
+Browsers with no SNI support will fall back to a certificate shared between multiple customers.

+### Atomic Deploys

+S3 doesn’t do atomic deploys.
+So typically if you deploy a new version of the site there'll be a time where the site is in a half-deployed state with old and new assets mixed together.
+If you run into a connetion issue in the middle of a deploy, your site can end up in an inconsistent state.
+With BitBalloon no part of a deploy ever goes live before all the files in the deploy have been uploaded and processed.

 ### Vary: Accept-Encoding HTTP header

 S3 also does not provide proper support for the Vary: Accept-Encoding HTTP header.
 So for mobile sites (or sites supporting older browsers) you might find that serving gzipped content in that setting is more trouble than it's worth.